Alfonso Espino

-Luis Alfonso Espino García (born 5 January 1992), commonly known as Pacha Espino, is a Uruguayan professional footballer who plays as a left back for Spanish club Cádiz.
+Luis Alfonso Espino García (born 5 January 1992), commonly known as Pacha Espino, is a Uruguayan professional footballer who plays as a left-back for La Liga club Rayo Vallecano.

 Club career

+Nacional Montevideo

-Born in San Jacinto, Espino joined Nacional's youth setup in 2012, from Miramar Misiones.
+Born in San Jacinto, Espino joined Nacional Montevideo's youth setup in 2012, from Miramar Misiones.
 He made his senior debut on 1 February 2014, starting in a 2–0 away win against Racing Montevideo for the Uruguayan Primera División championship.

 Espino scored his first senior goal on 24 April 2016, netting the game's only in a home defeat of Fénix.
 A regular starter, he lifted the 2014–15 and 2016 league titles with the club.

+Cádiz

-On 28 January 2019, Espino moved abroad for the first time in his career after agreeing to a two-and-a-half-year contract with Segunda División side Cádiz CF.
+On 28 January 2019, Espino moved abroad for the first time in his career after agreeing to a two-and-a-half-year contract with Segunda División side Cádiz CF. He became a regular starter during the 2019–20 season, scoring once in 36 matches as the club achieved promotion to La Liga.

+Espino made his top tier debut on 12 September 2020, starting in a 2–0 away loss against CA Osasuna.
+On 31 October, he renewed his contract until 2023.

+Rayo Vallecano

+On 17 July 2023, free agent Espino signed a three-year contract with Rayo Vallecano also in the Spanish first division, La Liga.

 International career

 On 7 January 2022, Espino was named in Uruguay's 50-man preliminary squad for FIFA World Cup qualifying matches against Paraguay and Venezuela.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.